 As most of our readers know, I am an event planner by trade, so planning a kids’ party can spiral a bit out of control, especially if it is for my own child :).
-Unfortunately, the only thing I don’t have control over is the weather and the rain gods were not on my side this past Saturday.
+Unfortunately, the only thing I don’t have control over is the weather and so of course it rained this past Saturday.
 Needless to say, we didn’t roast s’mores over our rustic fire pit, we didn’t camp outdoors, and we didn’t watch a movie under the stars.
 I didn’t get the photoshoot I wanted for the blog and to be honest, I don’t feel that I took enough quality pictures.
-The party just didn’t go as planned and honestly, let’s face it… that happens.
+The party just didn’t go as planned and, let’s face it… that happens.
 I had to move everything indoors which wasn’t my vision but I assure you, the kids did not care one bit.
 I am grateful I had the help of my husband and his parents to get me through the day and in the end, what really makes it the “perfect” party?
 Is it the props?
 The food?
 The 48 homemade cupcakes?
 What really makes the perfect party?
 I am still working on that answer and hopefully will have it figured out by the end of this post.
 While we wait, here are some photo’s from my not so perfect “outdoor” party:)

 The cupcakes were a big job, I ended up having to make 48 as we had a lot of adults join in the fun.
 I decided to make two styles, both made from scratch from this recipe I found from Food.com.
 They were decadent and so worth the time.
 With the help of my mother-in-law, we frosted two different style cupcakes.
 One was a chocolate s’more cupcakes adorned with mini marshmallows and the other was a very cute campfire cupcake with pretzel sticks and red and yellow flames.